jafaryor/knowledge-base/Web/HTML/HTML5.md

 The HTML `<script>` element is used to embed or reference executable code; this is typically used to embed or refer to JavaScript code.

 ### Attributes:
 * `async` = `false` - a Boolean attribute indicating that the browser should, if possible, execute the script asynchronously.
+The browser downloads the script asynchronously while it continues to parse the HTML document.
+When the script finishes downloading, parsing is blocked while the script executes.

     Dynamically inserted scripts (using `document.createElement`) execute asynchronously by default, so to turn on synchronous execution (i.e. scripts execute in the order they were inserted) set `async=false`.